Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

   {

   //!
-Create a `nlohmann::json` object from a shared pointer to a `RotationModelSettings` object. void to_json( json& jsonObject, const boost::shared_ptr< RotationModelSettings >& rotationModelSettings ) {
+Create a `nlohmann::json` object from a shared pointer to a `RotationModelSettings` object. void to_json( nlohmann::json& jsonObject, const boost::shared_ptr< RotationModelSettings >& rotationModelSettings )
+  {
       if ( ! rotationModelSettings )
       {